jeog/TDAmeritradeAPI/README_GET.md

 from tdma_api import get
 ```

-The C++ Get Interface consists of 'Getter' objects that derive from ```APIGetter```, and related convenience functions. ```APIGetter``` is built on ```conn::CurlConnection```: an object-oriented wrapper to libcurl  in curl_connect.h/cpp.
+The C++ Get Interface consists of 'Getter' objects that derive from ```APIGetter```, and related convenience functions.

-The C++ 'Getter' objects are simple 'proxies', all defined inline, that call through library-exported C calls to provide a stable ABI.
-These calls access the actual C++ implementation objects in the library, throwing exceptions if called by C++ code or returning error codes if called by C.
+The C++ 'Getter' objects are simple 'proxies', all defined inline, that call through the ABI to the corresponding implementation objects.
+The implementation objects are built on top of ```conn::CurlConnection```: an object-oriented wrapper to libcurl found in curl_connect.h/cpp.

-The C interface uses something of an object-oriented approach as well, returning a struct for each getter object that contains a generic pointer to the underlying C++ object.
-Pointers to these structs can then be passed to the appropriate functions to replicate the behavior of the C++ methods. (see below)
+C uses a similar object-oriented approach where methods are passed a pointer to C proxy objects that are manually created and destroyed by the client.

 The Python interface mirrors C++ almost exactly. (see below)

-##### Certificates
+### Certificates

 Certificates are required to validate the hosts.
 If libcurl is built against the native ssl lib(e.g openssl on linux) or you use the pre-built dependencies for Windows(we built libcurl with -ENABLE_WINSSL) the default certificate store ***should*** take care of this for you.
 If this doesn't happen an ```APIExecutionException```  will be thrown with code CURLE_SSL_CACERT(60) and you'll have to use your own certificates via:
 ```